alberto-lazari/masters-thesis/chapters/permission-model.typ

 permission management became more complex, requiring it to be split between multiple dedicated components.

-The following subsections describe the main components involved in the current Android permission system, highlighting each component's responsibilities and interactions with the others.
+The following subsections describe the main classes involved in the current Android permission system, as shown in @classes_diagram.
+Each class is analyzed with respect to its responsibilities and interactions with other components, providing a comprehensive---although simplified---view of how the system operates.

-// TODO: Code references?
+// TODO: code references?
 ==== `PermissionManager`
 It is the main service interface for permission management.
 As a central access point,